Amareteklay/sdg-quiz/README.md

     - Go to Account settings
     - Select the Applications tab
     - Authorize GitHub in the **Third-party Services** section.
-  - Type the name of your repository (mine is *sdg.quiz*) and hit Enter.
+  - Type the name of your repository (mine is *sdg-quiz*) and hit Enter.
 Select the one you are looking for and click Connect.
   - You can choose to deploy manually.
 I have enabled automatic deploys so that the application captures the updates I push to my GitHub repository.
   - Wait for the system to build your app.
 My application is [live here](https://sdg-quizapp.herokuapp.com/).
 ### Cloning